 - 1 boneless pork loin roast (2-1/2 to 3 pounds)

-- In a large resealable plastic bag, combine the first nine ingredients; add pork.
-Seal bag and turn to coat.
-Refrigerate overnight.
+- In a large resealable plastic bag or shallow glass container, combine the first nine ingredients; add pork and turn to coat.
+Seal or cover and refrigerate overnight.

-- Prepare grill for indirect heat.
-Drain and discard marinade.
-Grill roast, covered, over indirect heat for 50-60 minutes or until a thermometer reads 145°.
-Let meat stand for 10 minutes before slicing.
+- Drain, discarding the marinade.
+Grill roast, covered, over indirect heat for 1-1/2 hours or until a meat thermometer reads 160°-170°.
+Let stand 10 minutes before slicing.
 Yield: 8 servings.

 "Do this every summer and people rave about it every time!
 Made exactly as directed wouldn't even consider altering in any way!
 Thanks bunches for this keeper!"